Euclides Cabral

-Euclides Da Silva Cabral (born 5 January 1999) is a Portuguese footballer who plays as a full-back.
+Euclides Da Silva Cabral (born 5 January 1999) is a Portuguese footballer who plays as a full-back for Swiss Challenge League side Xamax.

 Club career

-On 20 January 2021, he signed a 1.5-year contract with St. Gallen.
+On 20 January 2021, he signed a one-and-a-half-year contract with St. Gallen.

+On 30 August 2023, he signed for League of Ireland Premier Division side Shelbourne until the end of their season in November.

+On 26 April 2024, Xamax announced that Cabral would join the club for the upcoming season.
+He thus returned to Switzerland to play in the Swiss Challenge League, the second tier of Swiss football.

 Personal life

 Cabral was born in Portugal and is of Cape Verdean descent.
 He is the cousin of the footballer Gelson Martins.